Bedales has a distinguished tradition in Design and many professional designers began their work as students here.

 Year 9 (Block 3)

 In Block 3, the Art and Design Departments come together to introduce students to a wide range of techniques and concepts by running five-week courses in six areas.
-Three are run by the Art Department (Painting and Drawing; Pottery and Sculpture) and the following three by the Design Department:
+Three are run by the Art Department (Painting and Drawing; Pottery and Sculpture) and the following two by the Design Department:

-Resistant Materials - Experience with basic hand tools and machine tools that are found in the workshop.
+Product Design - Experience with basic hand tools and machine tools that are found in the workshop.
 In the one or two projects that are undertaken, emphasis is placed on accuracy and safety.
 There is always an input from the student into the designing of the work although it is rather limited in this first year.

-Textiles - An introduction to textiles and related techniques which use textiles.
+Fashion Design - An introduction to textiles and related techniques which use textiles.
 This is achieved through the development of one project.
 The techniques covered include dyeing, printing, painting and sewing by hand and machine.

 Years 10 & 11 (Blocks 4 & 5)